Mobiuslau/mobiuslau.github.io/jubeat/controller/index.md

 <br>

+Arcade style button PCB's can be used in ASC builds.
+In this project, the PSB's came with the original panel.
+Otherwise, similar button PCB's can be acquired from Yubiparts [[5]](https://yubiparts.com/products/jubeat-button-sensor-pcb-board-frame?variant=40168391147707).

+Each button PCB accounts for 2 buttons, oriented in a horizontal manner.
+The PCB is constructed such that a rubberdome switch is placed on each corner of a button section (See figure 1).
+The acryllic buttons extend out on each corner, resting on these rubbers.
+This way, the view is not obstructed by switches.
+In this project, the rubbers came with the original panel.
+Otherwise, similar rubbers can be acquired from Yubiparts [[6]](https://yubiparts.com/products/jubeat-rubbers?variant=40168392753339).

+Each switch is given the code `SW#`, where `#` is an integer between 1 and 8.
+The odd numbered switches account for the outermost button, while the even numbered switches account for the innermost button.
+The PCB is constructed in such a way that the pins `1, 2, 5, 6`, and `3, 4, 7, 8` account for the outermost -, and innermost buttons respectively.
+Pin `9` is the GDN pin (See figure 1).

-On cabs, each button corner switch (SW#) receives its own I/O. The required amount of I/O pins would thus be 64.
+In cabs, each `SW#` receives its own I/O pin.
+The required amount of I/O pins would thus be 64.
 For an ASC, this is unnecessary.
 Popular micro controllers such as the Pro Micro ATmega32U4 don't offer 64 I/O pins anyway.
-Therefore, each SW# corresponding to one button will be wired in parallel.
-This is possible since each switch is NO. Then, only 16 I/O pins are required.
+Therefore, each `SW#` corresponding to a single button will be wired in parallel.
+This is sufficient since each switch is NO. Then, only 16 I/O pins are required.

 Internal P-UR's on the Pro Micro ATmega32U4 will be used.
 Therefore, it is not required to wire the buttons to a VCC with a P-UR.

-Wires used are [JST PH-9P cables with open ends](https://www.vanallesenmeer.nl/PH2.0-JST-9pin-kabel-30cm).
+Wires used are [`JST PH-9P` cables with open ends](https://www.vanallesenmeer.nl/PH2.0-JST-9pin-kabel-30cm).
 Figure 1 takes the colour scheme of these cables into account.

 <br>